dashingsoft/pyarmor/README.md

 ## Import Notes for Pyarmor prior to 8.0

-In future only bug fix for old modes, no new features for old modes.
+In future only bug fix for old commands, no new features for old commands.

-Most of the old commands could be used normally, but there still have some changes.
+The old commands `obfuscate`, `licenses` etc. still could be used, but there have some changes.

 There are 3 cases for old users after Pyarmor 8.0 is released:

-1. Never upgrade to 8.0+
+### 1. Never upgrade to 8.0+

   - SPP mode doesn't work